Lyuben Dilov: In English translation

 Dilov's story Contacts of a Fourth Kind was included in the English language multi-writer novel Tales from the Planet Earth.
 His story “The Stranger” was translated into English in full, and can be found in the book Introduction to modern Bulgarian literature (1969).

+The Last Interview of Adam Sousbe, was included in Fantastika: Almanac of Bulgarian Speculative Fiction (2020).

 In 2021, the short story "Even if They Leave", translated by Andy Erbschloe, was published by the SFRA Review.
-Erbschloe self-publishes his English translations of Lyuben Dilov's work in paperback and online at the Dilov in English website.
-The Missed Chance (1981) and Unfinished Novel of a Student (1982) (translated in collaboration with Margarita Todorova) will be released in 2023.